So you want to go to Lapland, you don’t know where to start and you’re completely overwhelmed with all the things you need to think about.

 - The aircraft

-Some airports now offer a special sunflower lanyard to wear on your journey throughout the airport.
+Most UK airports now offer a special sunflower lanyard to wear on your journey throughout the airport.
 It enables staff to recognise that you have a hidden disability without you needing to declare it.
 Check your airports website for details of their scheme well in advance.

 Do you need to sit in a certain seat on the plane or area of transport?
 Do your children struggle with stairs or can they only eat certain foods?
 Make a list of any special requirements you might need and make your airline aware of them.